In Need of Swimming Pool Repair?

 How to Tell if Your Pool is Cracked

-Alan Smith Pools recommends you check your pool for cracks and damage regularly, and especially after bad weather such as a hurricane or tropical storm.
-Weather events such as these can end up causing unsightly damage to your pool that can require costly repairs.
-This is why you should always prepare your swimming pool for harsh weather.
+Alan Smith Pools recommends you check your pool for cracks and damage regularly.
+Leaving things unchecked can lead to unsightly damage to your pool that can require costly repairs.
+This is why you should make maintenance a top priority if you want to keep your pool working at its best.
 If you are in need of someone to do your maintenance for you, we are happy to refer you to a trusted pool maintenance contractor in your area at no charge.

 “When we see a structurally cracked pool, it’s usually pretty obvious.
 It’s a crack running either down the side of a pool from the tile or through the bottom coping down the walls, across the floor, in corners, and very often, it’s opened up enough that it can leak and bring water in.
 It’ll suck a lot of water through that crack because it is broken all the way through, and the water just goes back to the dirt on the back side of the shell.”